Cheenou13/3D-rendering/README.md

 # Stream Of Quality (SOQ) - 3 Dimension

-This project uses vanila js and three js to model 3 dimension model(s) of manufacture line.
+This project uses vanila js and light weight three js to load model 3 dimension model(s) of manufacture line.

 ## Motivation